Intervention/docs/validation/v4/rules/camelcase.md

-# Camel Case Rule
+---
+title: "Camel Case Rule"
-## Validate Camel Case String
+subtitle: "Validate Camel Case String"
-Explore how to validate camel case strings with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Explore how to validate camel case strings with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Camelcase::__construct()